 Unfortunately, due to a lack of understanding, many with ME/CFS may find themselves fighting to prove their illness.
 The CDC cites a lack of education among medical professionals about ME/CFS as a reason why many may struggle to find a diagnosis or treatment.
 And the symptoms can be hard to prove, especially without a standardized medical test.

 Proof of ME/CFS can be difficult

 Because the medical world still does not know a lot about ME/CFS, proving you have it can be difficult.
-Your employer and insurance provider may not know about or understand the disease enough to take it seriously.
+Your long term disability insurance provider may use this lack of understanding to deny or terminate your benefits.